Menu

 Do not disclose this sensitive information to Telstra.

 During my first visit to the holiday camp in February 1994, AFP Senior Constable Melanie Cochrane gave me crucial advice.
 She recommended that from then on, I should refrain from supplying the arbitration process with any documented names, addresses, or telecommunications details of my single club patrons.
-This was to be done unless the arbitrator provided official written confirmation that my correspondence would be sent to Telstra after the AFP had concluded their investigation into Telstra's unauthorized interception of my telecommunication services.
+This was to be done unless the arbitrator provided official written confirmation that my correspondence would be sent to Telstra after the AFP had concluded their investigation into Telstra's unauthorised interception of my telecommunication services.
 The AFP was still examining how Telstra had obtained sensitive private and business information related to this aspect of my operations.

 While the intimidating threats issued by Telstra and the unsettling fact that these actions took place under the watchful eyes of the arbitrator and the Telecommunications Industry Ombudsman during the COT arbitrations have been extensively examined and brought to light throughout this website, what indeed weighs heavily on my mind—and the minds of many others involved in COT Cases—is the grim reality of serious threats that were never thoroughly investigated.
 This alarming neglect has left us grappling with the disheartening truth that a democratically elected government has, disturbingly, allowed these grave threats to go unaddressed.
 As a result, those who became targets of such intimidation have experienced profound and lasting impacts on their lives, leading to an enduring sense of injustice and despair that permeates our daily existence.